 Beth Cohen is a well known vocalist, multi-instrumentalist and music teacher in New Mexico.

-Since 1995, Ms. Cohen has served as the musical director and cantorial soloist at Congregation Nahalat Shalom where she shares her joy and love for Jewish music.
-Since this time she has studied Ashkenazic & Sephardic Jewish liturgy, nusach, trope and t'filah with several cantors and rabbis.
+Since 1995, Ms. Cohen has served as the musical director and cantor at Congregation Nahalat Shalom where she shares her joy and love for Jewish music.
+During this time she has studied Ashkenazic & Sephardic Jewish liturgy, nusach, trope and t'filah with several cantors and rabbis.
 At Nahalat Shalom, she teaches, directs, arranges music for, and performs in The Nahalat Shalom Community Klezmer Band and Alavados Holy Days Band.
 Beth tutors the pre-B'nai Mitzvah students in T'filah and in Torah cantillation.
-She also leads services -including the popular Der Freylekher Shabes-a joyous danced heimishe old-country style Shabbat Service that she created and developed.
-Beth coordinates and co-produces the internationally recognized klezmer music and dance festival KlezmerQuerque, which takes place annually at Nahalat Shalom.
+She also leads services -including the popular Der Freylekher Shabes- a joyous danced heimishe ("homey") old-country style Shabbat Service that she created and developed.
+Beth coordinates and co-produces the internationally recognized klezmer music and dance festival KlezmerQuerque, which, since 2003, has taken place annually at Nahalat Shalom.

 Beth performs throughout the southwest as a soloist and also with the noted traditional & world music ensembles: The Rebbe's Orkestra-Klezmer & Judaic ensemble (since 1996), Goddess of Arno-Balkan dance band (since 1994), Gamelan Encantada (2006-14), Svirka women's Balkan chorus (1984-2004) & Earth Angels vocal trio (1991-2004).
-She also played violin with the Canadian touring group Classic Albums Live http://classicalbumslive.com/ at Popejoy Hall on the 'Beatles' Abbey Road & Greatest Hits' U.S. tour in 2013.
-Beth loves all kinds of music and has played in many different ensembles throughout her life in addition to her current groups, including: Celtic, classical, bluegrass, rock, reggae, Medieval/Renaissance, cowboy-western, blues and world folk.
+One of her favorite gigs was playing the violin with the Canadian touring group Classic Albums Live http://classicalbumslive.com/ at Popejoy Hall on the 'Beatles' Abbey Road & Greatest Hits' U.S. tour in 2013.
+Beth loves all kinds of music and has played in many different ensembles throughout her life in addition to her current groups, including: Celtic, classical, bluegrass, rock, reggae, Middle-Eastern, Medieval/Renaissance, cowboy-western, blues and world folk.

-Beth lives with her husband and band partner Randy in their funky 120 year-old Victorian era house in Albuquerque's South Broadway /EDO neighborhood where they raised their daughter and "nakhes-machine" Jamie.
-In Beth's spare time she enjoys backpacking in the high Rocky Mountains, and hiking, walking, bird-watching and snowshoeing anywhere with Randy--appreciating, observing, studying, loving, and helping to protect plants, wild animals and our planet.
+Beth lives with her husband and band partner Randy in their funky Victorian era house (built in 1886) in Albuquerque's South Broadway / EDO neighborhood where they raised their daughter and "nakhes-machine" Jamie.
+In Beth's spare time she enjoys backpacking in the high Rocky Mountains, secluded deserts, and lush Rio Grande Bosque as well as hiking, walking, bird-watching and snowshoeing anywhere with Randy--appreciating, observing, studying, loving, and helping to protect plants, wild animals and our planet.
 Her favorite mammal is the pika, her favorite fish is any type of trigger fish, and her favorite bird is the curved-bill thrasher.